 During you holiday in Wales you will be amazed by the fantastic selection of local produce and great food available at every turn.
-If you are interested in tracing the steps of your food from farm to fork, if you have a sweet tooth or a hankering for something savoury, Wales is the perfect place to be!
+Whether you are interested in tracing the steps of your food from farm to fork, if you have a sweet tooth or a hankering for something savoury, Wales is the perfect place to eat!

 We can also include additional services as required, such as: